winksaville/rust-binance-cli/README.md

 ## Prerequisites

 Along with the normal rust tools installed via `rustup` and `cargo install`.

+> Note: rustup must be 1.24.1 as I'm using `rust-toolchain.toml` for rustup
+> configuration.
 (Add more specific docs here)

-You must install a version >= `0.18.0-alpha1`, currently I'm installing with:
+You must install a version of Tarpaulin >= `0.18.0-alpha1` as I'm using the --follow-exec option, currently I'm installing with:
 ```
 $ cargo install --git https://github.com/xd009642/tarpaulin.git --branch develop cargo-tarpaulin
 ```